BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 TL;DR

 The fix is not more punishment or more commands.
 It’s the opposite.
-So lower the difficulty.
+Lower the difficulty.
 Manage the environment.
 Drill fundamentals in calm settings.
 Channel excess energy into structured drive work.
 Keep the relationship strong, expect inconsistency, and never stop training entirely.
 The 6-step reset below is the protocol I use with client dogs in this phase.

 Who This Is For